 A 2021 pair from West Bloomfield.
 Jake Lanslaw is 6-2 and can turn the corner.
 Kipras Blazevicius is 6-5 and has become a valuable player because he doesn’t try to be what he’s not, doesn’t take bad shots, yet is often around the ball.
 Well-coached, versatile and can fill in the gaps with his size.
 Can drive and pass.

-Not just brothers but twins, 6-0 Josh and Jake Rechsteiner from Grand Blanc can both shoot it and are also quick attacking closeouts.
+Not just brothers but twins, 6-0 Josh and Jack Rechsteiner from Grand Blanc can both shoot it and are also quick attacking closeouts.

 6-5 Flushing senior Reed Schilling has the frame to scrap while really improving his wing game.
 He’s a consistent spot-up threat from college three-point range who can also curl or start on the block to score as well.
 He plays hard, as does 6-4 Matthew Wisniewski.
 A rising senior from Linden, Wisniewski plays bigger than his height with his wide base and positioning IQ for leverage.
 Another very good shooter from this OE group.

 Oakland Elite’s big man is Blake Woodward, an old school anchor in the post at 6-8, 260.
 He’s a consistent threat from the short corners.
 How he can get out and defend on the the pick and roll is what coaches will want to see.
 Hard worker, positive teammate, good to have around at next level for those attributes and certain matchups.